Reduced superblocks at next-to-next-to-extremality for all maximally supersymmetric CFTs: Reduced superblocks

-It can prove useful to study a combination of these decompositions, as was done for example in the analytic bootstrap application in \cite{Alday:2020tgi}.
+It can prove useful to study a combination of these decompositions, as was done for example in an analytic bootstrap computation in \cite{Alday:2020tgi}.
 By noting that the action of $\Delta_2$ and $\Upsilon$ on $\sigma,\tau$-independent functions is related by

 we can bridge these formulations by solving the equation